 The activity will allow for production and distribution of up to 4 issues of the TFU in ITTO's three working languages in both 2013 and 2014.
-Each issue of the TFU will be distributed to a combined mailing list of 15,000 people and will also be posted on the ITTO website.
+Each issue of the TFU will be distributed to a combined mailing list of over 15,000 people (mostly in producer member countries) and will also be posted on the ITTO website.
 The number of issues published each year will be contingent on funding made available.